emqx/emqx-docs/en_US/tutorial/benchmark.md

 # Benchmark

 [emqtt_bench](https://github.com/emqx/emqtt_bench) is a concise and powerful MQTT protocol performance testing tool written with Erlang.
-If you need  testing services with large-scale scenarios and in-depth customization , the test service provided by EMQ partners [XMeter](https://www.xmeter.net/) is recommended.
+If you need  testing services with large-scale scenarios and in-depth customization , the test service provided by EMQ [XMeter](https://www.emqx.com/en/products/xmeter) is recommended.

 ## Compile and install